francisco-linux/loiane.github.io/_posts/2017-08-09-angular-hide-navbar-login-page.md

 In this article we will learn two approaches to hide the Navbar Menu when displaying the Login page in Angular projects.

+Update December 2017: code updated to Angular v5+ and Material v5+.

 ### Contents
 {:.no_toc}